Find Affordable College Courses

 Livingston, AL

-University of West Alabama landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the rural area of Livingston, University of West Alabama is a public college with a moderately-sized student population.
+University of West Alabama came in at #6 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in Alabama ranking.
+Located in the remote area of Livingston, University of West Alabama is a public college with a moderately-sized student population.

 Women make up 86% of the special ed majors at the school.